📖FAQ

 chevron-rightHow fast can you unstake SOL?hashtag

-When SOL is unstaked, it must go through a cooldown period of about 1 epoch (≈2–3 days) before becoming liquid.
+When SOL is unstaked, it must go through a cooldown period before becoming liquid.
 Once its unstaked, OpenTrade will unwind the corresponding perp future position and convert the SOL to USDC to repay the investor.
+Withdrawals are are typically repaid within 3-5 business days.

 chevron-rightWhat are SOL PERPs and how do they work?hashtag